prathimacode-hub/prathimacode-hub/README.md

 - Project Admin and Mentor at Open Source Programs (LetsGrowMore Summer Of Code, DevIncept Contribution Program)
 - Open Source Enthusiast at Github
 - Hackathon Winner at HackYou and HackTable
-- Serving as a Event Manager at EduHub Community
+- Working as a Event Manager at EduHub Community
 - Secured Guiness World Record for taking part in AI for India event conducted by GUVI
 - Secured 50th position out of 6500+ hackers all around the world at Major League Hacking LHD : Share
 - Global Ambassador and Mentor at WomenTech Network